kanshuYokooSeiwa/universal-parquet-exporter/README.md

-# MySQL to Parquet Pandas Wrapper
+# SQL to Parquet Pandas Wrapper

-This is a lightweight **pandas wrapper** designed to simplify the process of extracting data from MySQL databases and converting it to Apache Parquet format.
-Rather than being a standalone library, this tool provides a convenient interface around pandas functionality to streamline MySQL-to-Parquet workflows.
+This is a lightweight **pandas wrapper** designed to simplify the process of extracting data from relational databases (MySQL, SQL Server, and more) and converting it to Apache Parquet format.
+Rather than being a standalone library, this tool provides a convenient interface around pandas functionality to streamline SQL-to-Parquet workflows.

 ## What This Is

 This wrapper provides a **simplified interface** for:
-- Connecting to MySQL databases with minimal configuration
+- Connecting to multiple database types (MySQL, SQL Server) with minimal configuration
 - Executing SQL queries and automatically handling results as pandas-compatible data structures
 - Converting query results to Apache Parquet format using pandas' built-in capabilities
 - Managing database connections and error handling

 ## Key Benefits

+- **Multi-Database Support**: Works with MySQL, SQL Server (via pyodbc), and any DB-API 2.0 compliant database
 - **Pandas-based**: Leverages pandas' robust DataFrame functionality and parquet support
-- **Simplified Workflow**: Reduces boilerplate code for common MySQL-to-Parquet operations
+- **Simplified Workflow**: Reduces boilerplate code for common SQL-to-Parquet operations
 - **Type Safety**: Full type annotations for better development experience
 - **Flexible Data Format**: Handles data as dictionaries with meaningful column names (not generic column_0, column_1, etc.)
-- **Easy Integration**: Drop-in solution for data pipelines requiring MySQL data extraction
+- **Easy Integration**: Drop-in solution for data pipelines requiring database data extraction

 ## Prerequisites